-a) Complete remediation as recommended by department, including repeating rotation as an option Failure of two required or elective rotations:
+a) Complete remediation as recommended by department, including repeating rotation as an option Failure of two required or elective rotations: referral to SPC for a hearing.
+Hearing - recommendations:

 - a) Repeat rotations

 - b) Repeat entire year

 - c) Dismiss

-If on probation:
+If a student is on probation:

-Failure of one or more rotations:
+Failure of one or more rotations: failure to SPC for a hearing.

-a) Repeat rotation(s)
+- a) Repeat rotation(s)

 - b) Complete remediation as recommended by department(s)

 - c) Repeat entire year

 - d) Dismiss

 ALL STUDENTS

 Professionalism: